Piratmac/slack-modbot/README.md

 # IMPORTANT

+This is an old project that is no longer maintained or actively used.
+It has been archived on May 23rd, 2023.

 I'm not a Python expert.
 Neither am I a professional developer, so use anything here at your own risk!